mycoleb/congressional-polarization/README.md

 # Congressional Polarization Analysis

 This project analyzes and visualizes polarization in the United States Congress, with a focus on the 119th Congress (2025-2026) and historical trends.
-It generates visualizations similar to the example provided, showing the increasing polarization between parties over time.
+It generates visualizations, showing the increasing polarization between parties over time.

 ## Features